 Vacation Days in the U.S.A.

-In fact, Americans are left very far behind in paid time off compared to most other industrialized nations: Americans get only 10 combined paid vacation and holiday time off compared to 13 days in Mexico to 37 days in the U.K., and “28 million Americans don’t get any paid vacation or paid holidays.”
+In fact, Americans are left very far behind in paid time off compared to most other industrialized nations.
+Americans get only 10 combined paid vacation and holiday time off compared to 13 days in Mexico and 37 days in the U.K., for example.
+Worse, “28 million Americans don’t get any paid vacation or paid holidays.”

 Reasons Americans Don’t Travel